Mario97popov/airflow-ETL-1/README.md

 Overview

 This project demonstrates a simple ETL workflow using Apache Airflow.
-Data is extracted from AWS, transformed, and loaded into Snowflake for analytics.
+Data is extracted from AWS, transformed, and loaded into Snowflake.

 Features